 Every vehicle comes with a maintenance schedule that can be found in the owner's manual.
 While the factory maintenance schedule varies slightly for every vehicle, some commonalities can be found that serve as a rule of thumb for which parts of your car should be looked at and when.
 Automotive experts call this the OEM service intervals.
 The rule most commonly states that certain services should be performed on your car when your total mileage hits 30,000-mile, 60,000-mile, or 90,000-mile intervals.
-Whether you drive an Acura, Audi, BMW, or Buick, these rules can be followed universally.
+Whether you drive an Acura, Toyota, Honda, or Ford, these rules can be followed universally.
 A service that should be performed regularly (approximately every 5,000 to 10,000 miles) is an oil change to keep your car's oil free of dirt and debris, as well as a tire rotation and a full vehicle inspection.

 Maintenance At 30,000 Miles